A character gets a Tap on the Head

 - Early on in Season 2, The half-naked, bloodied, tied-to-a-chair Peter is awoken with a bucket of the wet stuff to the face by the Irish gangsters who are holding him captive.

 - A flashback in the Torchwood episode "Fragments".
 With Captain Jack and a "couple" of Victorian-era Torchwood members.

 - The Twilight Zone TOS episode "Two".
 After the man knocks out the woman, he wakes her up by dumping water on her.

-- Pictured is Ziva dumping a bottle of water on Tony's head in the episode "Under Covers".
-He reacted by jumping up on the bed and standing in a karate stance.
+- Ziva dumps a bottle of water on Tony's head in the episode "Under Covers".
+He reacts by jumping up on the bed and standing in a karate stance.

 - In season seven of Buffy the Vampire Slayer, the Scoobies capture Andrew — who barely qualifies as a villain and is regarded as more of a pest, and so the capture-and-interrogation routine is entirely Played for Laughs.
 While he's unconscious and tied to a chair, Dawn tries to wake him up, first by slapping him and later by throwing cold water in his face.
 Neither method works, but he comes to on his own before she can try throwing hot water on him.
 Since Buffy doesn't approve of this, Dawn and Anya try to pretend the water came from Andrew drooling all over himself.

 - A real-life example took place on the Opie And Anthony in 2005.
 Tippy Tom, a homeless man and one of the show's frequent guests at the time, dozed off and stopped breathing, which led to the hosts fearing that he died in the studio.
 Fortunately, staff member Master Po had a solution: pour water in his ear.
 It successfully revived and woke him.

 - Beeman is awakened this way in his background story in The Adventures of Dr. McNinja.